By Megan Hale. Last Updated 4th July 2025.

 Furthermore, in addition to suffering injuries in the incident, to seek a CICA payout, you must meet the following requirements:

 - You must be within the CICA time limits.
-This is generally two years from the date of the incident.
-However, some exceptions, such as for historical sexual abuse, apply.
-Please contact an advisor to find out more.
+This is generally 2 years from the date of the incident.
+However, some exceptions may apply, such as for historical sexual abuse.

-- It must have occurred in England, Scotland, Wales or another relevant place.
+- It must have occurred in England, Scotland, Wales or another relevant place (like a British-controlled aeroplane).

 You can learn more about how much you may be compensated by accessing our criminal injuries compensation calculator or the CICA calculator.
 Get in touch with our helpful advisors to start your claim today.